Last Updated on

 Read reviews of rides, attractions and dining at Disneyland Resort from parent’s who have been there.

-Cars Land is completely decked out for the holidays with trimmings the citizens of Radiator Springs find quite apropos.
-Where else will you see trees trimmed with hub caps, bright orange tinsel encircling a tower of equally bright orange road cones, a snowcar, and a tow truck donning a Santa hat?
+Cars Land has been transformed into holiday wonderland- Radiator Springs style!
+Where else will you see trees trimmed with hub caps, bright orange tinsel encircling a tower of bright orange road cones, a snowcar, and a tow truck donning a Santa hat?
 Luigi’s Rollickin’ Roadsters gets in the spirit as Luigi’s Joy to the Whirl and Mater’s Junkyard Jamboree is Mater’s Jingle Jamboree for the duration of the season.